 Human Factors are critical to IT security.
 Security protocols that aren’t easy enough for users — or that get in the way of business operations — don’t do their job.

 As markets become more competitive and businesses attempt to conquer more ground with fewer resources, all aspects of IT become increasingly important.
-Technology becomes an extension of the human-powered processes within an organization, allowing each person to do more.
+Information technology becomes an extension of the human-powered work processes within an organization, allowing each person to do more.
 With more processes going through virtual workflows, more is at risk if security is compromised.

 At the same time, virtual data is a booming area, and companies of all types and sizes rely on both on-premises and cloud-based data storage.
 Again, a breach in security with so much data readily available can be an enormous problem.

 But IT security strategies that lock the door on data and processes and throw away the key aren’t helpful.
 Companies require thoughtful security that:

 - Provides on-demand (but gated) access to employees — on a true need-to-know basis — to data and processes

 - Tracks people and system activity for monitoring and compliance purposes

 - Supports the business workflow rather than hindering it, all while keeping networks and information safe